0no-co/GraphQLSP/README.md

 - `disableTypegen` disables type-generation in general, this could be needed if offset bugs are introduced
 - `scalars` allows you to pass an object of scalars that we'll feed into `graphql-code-generator`
 - `extraTypes` allows you to specify imports or declare types to help with `scalar` definitions
-- `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find unused fragments and provide a message notifying you about them

 ### GraphQL Code Generator client-preset